-The Fund's primary source of interest income arises from its financial assets, which consist primarily of loans and other mortgage instruments.
-These financial assets are initially recognised at fair value and subsequently measured at amortised cost using the effective interest method in accordance with AASB 9.
+The Fund's primary source of income arises from its financial assets, which consist primarily of loans and other mortgage instruments.
+These financial assets are initially recognised at fair value and subsequently measured at amortised cost using the effective interest method in accordance with AASB 9 "Financial Instruments."

-The Fund recognises interest income in the statement of profit and loss and other comprehensive income as it accrues, taking into account the principal outstanding and the effective interest rate applicable to the financial asset.
+The Fund recognises interest revenue in the statement of profit or loss and other comprehensive income as it accrues, considering the principal outstanding and the effective interest rate applicable to the financial asset.
 Any upfront fees or transaction costs incurred in originating the mortgage are recognised over the life of the mortgage as an adjustment to the effective interest rate.